melleprise/statistics-for-wp-free-simple-save/README.md

 == Frequently Asked Questions ==

-= Who should use WP Statistics Free - Simple & Easy? =
+= Who should use Statistics for WP - Free, Simple & Save? =

 For anyone seeking basic visitor stats without the overhead of complex analytics or data privacy concerns.